danvuk567/SP500-Stock-Analysis/Power-BI-Equity-Reporting/readme.md

+# Power BI Equity Reporting

+## Python packages needed for the project

 For the 1st report tab, we'll focus on building Pricing data visuals.
 We start by building a Sector Industry **Slicer** using *Sector* from the *Sectors* table and define the *Style* as *Tile*.